 From 2018 April to May, 561 Yemeni refugees arrived in Jeju island in South Korea, and 549 of them applied for refugee status.
-At a glance, it sounds like any another news about refugee, but this issue brought about severe debates not only to the resort island but also to the whole country.
+The refugee issue which has never been discussed publicly soon became a national issue.

-The refugee crisis is not a global issue anymore in South Korea.
-It became a national one.
 Many people insist that South Korea must open to those who escaped from the inhumane war and should accept more refugees to South Korea territory.
 Unfortunately, however, people who claim those Yemeni refugees as fake ones, accuse Muslims as terrorists and hate Islam for fear of contaminating Korean culture are gaining louder voices.
+For instance, as of the end of July 2018, more than 700,000 people have demanded to expel Yemeni refugees from South Korea on the requests forum in the Korean Presidential office website.

 Humanitarian stance and approach to the refugee are acutely needed in South Korea, but at the same time, we need to avoid over sympathizing them which might lead to marginalizing them.
 Most importantly, hatred due to lack of knowledge or to pure malice must be abolished.
 Discussions, deducing mutual consent in South Korean society are urgently needed.